Section 4 support

 Please note that if you intend to apply for section 4 support on the basis that you are unable to leave the UK because of a physical impediment to travel or for some other medical reason, which does not relate to pregnancy, you must submit with the section 4 support application form a completed section 4 medical declaration, which is located on the right hand side of this page.

 You will not receive any cash.
 You will be provided with suitable accommodation and will receive a section 4 Azure payment card to use to buy food and essential toiletries to the value of £35.39 per person per week.
 In some cases you may be allocated full board accommodation where all your meals will be provided.
 The list of supermarkets and other retail shops where you can use your Azure section 4 payment card (PDD 28KB, opens in a new window) is on the right hand side of this page.
-You cannot use your Azure payment card to obtain cash from a cash point nor to purchase petrol or diesel.
+You cannot use your Azure payment card to obtain cash from a cash point nor to purchase petrol, diesel, alcohol or tobacco.

 For detailed policy guidance on section 4 support, see the Section 4 page in the Working with migrants from outside the EU section.